MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 Push notifications give you a channel to send an immediate, customized message to your player’s home screen.
 Using PlayFab's push feature, you may send unlimited push notifications to any number of devices completely free of charge.

 As a general guideline, always tell players *up front* how you will be using the push notification service.
-Explaining how your game rewards or communicates via push notification can be the difference in building community engagement versus driving players away.
+Explaining to players how your game rewards or communicates via push notification can be the difference in building community engagement versus driving players away.

-The following screenshot we have provided is an example from an Android device's Notifications area showing a push notification.
+The following screenshot is an example from an Android device's Notifications area showing a push notification.

 ![Android device - Notifications screen](../media/tutorials/android-notifications-screen.png)